 How to compare low-interest loans

-- APR: APR, or annual percentage rate, considers both the interest rate and any upfront fees to give a true measure of your overall borrowing costs per year for any particular loan.
+- Compare APRs: APR, or annual percentage rate, considers both the interest rate and any upfront fees to give a true measure of your overall borrowing costs per year for any particular loan.
 Personal loan lenders are required to advertise APR ranges, so this comparison is relatively easy.
+APRs for personal loans typically range from 6.49% to 35.99%.

-- Time to fund: Personal loans typically take no more than a few business days to fund, but some lenders offer same-day funding if you apply and are approved by that lender’s same-day funding cutoff time.
+- Weigh the wait: Personal loans typically take no more than a few business days to fund, but some lenders offer same-day funding if you apply and are approved by that lender’s same-day funding cutoff time.

-- Discounts: Some lenders offer rate discounts for autopay, direct-pay-to-creditors for debt consolidation loans, and more.
+- Check for discounts: Some lenders offer rate discounts for autopay, direct-pay-to-creditors for debt consolidation loans, and more.

-- Origination fees: Many lenders charge an origination fee, or an upfront fee that is deducted from the loan proceeds.
-The better your credit, the less likely you are to be charged such a fee.
+- Consider origination fees: Some lenders charge an origination fee, or an upfront fee that is deducted from the loan proceeds.
+But the better your credit, the less likely you are to be charged such a fee.
 However, if you want to avoid an origination fee entirely, choose a lender that doesn’t charge them, ever — like LightStream, Discover, or Citi.

-- Available loan purposes: Some lenders approve a wide range of loan purposes, such as LightStream, which approves personal loans for home improvement, debt consolidation, boat or RV purchases, adoption expenses, medical bills, and more.
-However, other lenders may only consider a handful of loan purposes, such as debt consolidation and credit card refinancing.
+- Look at loan purposes: Some lenders approve a wide range of loan purposes, such as LightStream, which offers personal loans for home improvement, debt consolidation, boat or RV purchases, adoption expenses, medical bills, and more.
+However, other lenders may only consider a handful of loan purposes, such as debt consolidation and credit card refinancing only.

 Related: How To Compare Personal Loans: A Step-by-Step Guide